xy2119/xy2119/README.md

 🦾 I worked with Machine Learning Engineers at Alipay to implement Graph Neural Networks for uses in causal inference analysis of market schemes and the building of a recommendar system.

 🧬 I am currently working on my master's thesis on the application of geometric deep learning to protein design!
-Check out my experiments on SE(3)-Invariant Representation on ProteinMPNN [link to project]
+Check out my experiments on SE(3)-Invariant Representation on ProteinMPNN [link to project](https://github.com/xy2119/SO3_Equivariant_ProteinMPNN)

 💬 Also, I am hosting a weekly paper reading group, sharing Graph Transformers on molecular representation learnning with researchers from the fields of Computing, Medicine, Pharmaceutics etc. [link to notebooks](https://github.com/xy2119/BioKR2_Graph_Transformer)

 🌱 I lead a team of AI enthusiasts working on proposals for AI-based solutions to the Sustainable Development Goals.
-Our mental healthcare initiative was selected as a top 10 finalist out of 200+ teams by the UNDP judging panel.
+Our healthcare initiative was selected as a top 10 finalist out of 200+ teams by the UNDP judging panel.